donatj/unic/README.md

 `sort` by definitions needs to buffer the entire input before it can begin outputing **anything**.
 This can use a lot of memory and prevents anything from getting output until the initial process completes.

-`unic` on the other hand uses probabalistic filters (Cuckoo) to determine if the input has been seen before, and can begin output after the first line of input.
+`unic` uses probabalistic filters (Cuckoo) to determine if the input has been seen before, and can begin output after the first line of input.

 ### You don't lose original item order